killynathan/SystemsProgramming/README.md

-# CS241
-assignments for the course CS241: system programming at UIUC
+assignments for the course: systems programming